rstatsinger/contrast-java-webgoat-docker/README.md

 # Security Observability: Hands-On Lab using Contrast Security's free Community Edition

-## Prerequisites: A Contrast Security account, experience with Docker, and a web browser
+## Prerequisites: A Contrast Security account, Docker Desktop, and a web browser

 If you don't have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here](https://bit.ly/341PrFu).

+This lab has been tested for Docker Desktop on Mac.
+It will probably work on Linux, too.

 ## Setup